 Cost Of Living

 The cost of living for expatriates / professional migrants in In Tehran, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows (Exact cost of living percentages only available in personalised reports): Tehran as at 1 October 2017 is low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very High 3) Communication: Very Low 4) Education: High 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: High 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Average 13) Transport: Low Tehran is for example -16.1% cheaper than Montevideo for groceries, 43.9% more expensive for household costs than Durban, and -21.9% cheaper for transport costs than Athens.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Average 4) Education: Very High 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: Very High 8) Household Accommodation: Very High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Average 13) Transport: Low Tehran is for example -21.1% cheaper than Montevideo for groceries, 49% more expensive for household costs than Durban, and -9.9% cheaper for transport costs than Athens.
 Tehran is ranked as a extreme hardship location.
 Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
 Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
 In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
 The hardship premium for Tehran for an expat from Zurich is for example 30%, i.e. host location (Tehran) premium of 40% minus home (Zurich) location premium of 10%.
 Tehran is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Tehran?
 Register subscribe to your home location and Tehran and run your personalised reports.